How To Tell Brass From Bronze

 Color and Luster Comparison

-Have you ever noticed how the light reflects differently off brass and bronze?
 While both can have a shiny finish, brass typically shines with a bright, golden gleam, while bronze exhibits a more muted, reddish-brown finish.
-This subtle difference in color can serve as an initial clue in our identification quest.
-Besides, over time, brass can tarnish to a duller color, whereas bronze tends to develop a green patina from oxidation, which can further help in our discernment.
+This subtle colour difference serves as an initial clue.
+Over time, brass can tarnish to a duller colour, whereas bronze tends to develop a green patina from oxidation — a reliable distinguishing characteristic.
+Colour and patina as identifiers are a recurring theme in material science: our article on how to tell pyrite from gold similarly relies on colour consistency and streak tests to separate two visually deceptive minerals.

 Weight and Density Factors

 When we hold an object, its weight can also provide hints about its identity.
 Generally speaking, bronze is heavier than brass due to its composition.
-We can perform a simple weight test: if we lift two pieces of similar size and one feels noticeably heavier, it may be bronze.
+If we lift two pieces of similar size and one feels noticeably heavier, it may be bronze.
 This easy comparison is an effective first step in identifying these alloys.

 Sound Test for Identification